janpipek/py42195/README.md

 # py42195

-Tiny library to help you keep in (running) pace.
+Tiny library in pure Python to help you keep in (running) pace.

 ## Installation